Riimu/Kit-BaseConversion/README.md

 echo $converter->convert('42'); // Will output '2A'
 ```

-The constructor arguments are the number used for conversion.
+The constructor arguments are the number bases used for conversion.
 The first is the
 number base used by input numbers and second is the number base for result
 numbers.
 The values can be given as arguments to `NumberBase` constructor or
 as instances of `NumberBase`.

-Convering fractions is just as easy.
+Converting fractions is just as easy.
 For example:

 ```php
 <?php